 - Admonition: Student will receive a written warning.
-An Admonition will not become a part of the student's longitudinal record and is not reported in the student's record.
+An Admonition will not become a part of the student's longitudinal record.
 An Admonition may not be appealed by the student.
-In certain circumstances, the APPS Committee Chair may determine a referral to the Committee warrants an Admonition, and may directly assign that sanction if the student agrees to waive their meeting with the APPS Committee. - Academic Warning: Students who fail any course will be placed on Academic Warning for a specified time period, or otherwise designated by the Dean.
+In certain circumstances, the APPS Committee Chair may determine a referral to the Committee warrants an Admonition, and may directly assign that sanction if the student agrees to waive their meeting with the APPS Committee. - Academic Warning: Students who fail any course will be placed on Academic Warning for a specified time period.
 The record of each student on Academic Warning is reviewed at the end of the specified time period, to evaluate the student's academic progress and the APPS Committee makes any recommendations regarding the continuation or removal of Academic Warning.
-Academic Warning will not appear on the student's official transcript, and will not be reported in the student's record. - Academic Probation: Students who fail a course while on Academic Warning, or fail multiple courses, will be placed on Academic Probation for a specified time period or otherwise designated by the Dean.
+Academic Warning will not appear on the student's official transcript. - Academic Probation: Students who fail a course while on Academic Warning, or fail multiple courses, or exhibit any other issue identified by the APPS Committee, will be placed on Academic Probation for a specified time period.
 The record of each student on Academic Probation is reviewed at the end of the specified time period, to evaluate the student's academic progress and the APPS Committee makes any recommendations regarding the continuation or removal of Academic Probation.
-Academic Probation will appear on the student's official transcript, along with the date the Academic Probation was rectified.
-Academic Probation will be reported in the student's record. - Conduct Probation: Conduct Probation is levied for a specified time period, determined by the circumstances of the case.
-It carries with it a warning that any further violations of CUSOM regulations will result in more serious disciplinary action up to and including dismissal.
-Conduct Probation will be reported in the student's record. - Suspension: Suspension may be imposed for continued or flagrant violation of terms of an Academic or Conduct Probation, or it may be imposed directly in first-offense cases that warrant such action.
+Academic Probation will appear on the student's official transcript, along with the date the Academic Probation was rectified. - Conduct Warning: Students who violate the Honor Code or display unprofessional behavior may receive a Conduct Warning for a specified time period.
+The record of each student on Conduct Warning is reviewed at the end of the specified time period, to evaluate the student's progress and the APPS Committee makes any recommendations regarding the continuation or removal of Conduct Warning.
+Conduct Warning will not appear on the student's official transcript. - Conduct Probation: Students who violate the Honor Code or display unprofessional behavior may be placed on Conduct Probation for a specified time period, determined by the circumstances of the case.
+Conduct Probation carries with it a warning that any further violations

+- of CUSOM regulations will result in more serious disciplinary action up to and including dismissal.
+Conduct Probation will appear on the student's official transcript. - Suspension: Suspension may be imposed for continued or flagrant violation of terms of an Academic or Conduct Probation, or it may be imposed directly in first-offense cases which warrant such action.
 In the case of Suspension, the student will be ineligible for financial aid and is barred from all campus and non-campus activities.
-Suspension will appear on the student's transcript and be reported in the student's record. - Any student may be placed on Suspension pending an investigation into conduct violations, including Title IX violations. - Dismissal: Dismissal from CUSOM is based upon recommendations made by the APPS Committee, with final approval for dismissal by the Dean. - Revocation of a Degree: The revocation of the Master of Science in Biomedical Sciences degree following graduation may occur for discovered misconduct of the student(s) during his/her enrollment which would be grounds for dismissal at the time of the misconduct.
+Suspension will appear on the student's transcript. - Any student may be placed on Suspension pending an investigation into conduct violations, including Title IX violations. - Dismissal: Dismissal from CUSOM is based upon recommendations made by the APPS Committee, with final approval for dismissal by the Dean. - Revocation of a Degree: The revocation of the Master of Science in Biomedical Sciences degree following graduation may occur for discovered misconduct of the student(s) during his/her enrollment which would be grounds for dismissal at the time of the misconduct.
 In the event of the discovery of such misconduct, the former student will be given notice of a hearing before the APPS Committee in accordance with the procedures set forth herein for a violation of the Code of Misconduct, provided that the former student may be entitled to legal representation at the hearing or any appeal.